Updated: April 23, 2008

 Inside the file, search for an entry labeled [serial].
 Below the explanation comment (marked with #), change the configuration line from serial1 to serial1=nullmodem server: IP as shown in the screenshot below.

+That's it!
 Power up your favorite game!
-Set them both to run on the same port (COM1), choose the same baud rate and you're
+Set them both to run on the same port (COM1), choose the same baud rate

 DOSBox is probably the best toy any DOS fan can have.
 It allows you to recapture the special spirit of the old times that the invention of modern operating systems brought to a crushing end.
 DOSBox brings back those time in full glory.
 It's been almost two decade since I've set my eyes on this game.
 Twenty years!
 Can you fully comprehend the scope of that?
 Never again shall a DOS fan be left wanting for his childhood pleasures.
 They can be enjoyed as if not a moment passed.